-No. Major aviation occurrence Listed sub-implementation plans Expected date of completion 1 Corporate Jets, flight N998AM Address the uncovered V-shaped trenches and enclosure wall on the north and south sides of runways 09 and 27 of Kaohsiung International Airport.
-December 31, 2024 2 Mandarin Airlines, flight AE369 Review civil aviation airports and, in accordance with international standards, adopt measures to prevent aircraft wheels from colliding with hard, vertical surfaces of objects within the runway area or ditch covers within the flat zones of precision approach runways when sinking into grassy areas.
-December 31, 2024 3-6 Mandarin Airlines, flight AE964 The Air Force Command Headquarters under the Ministry of National Defense and the CAA conduct a joint review and improve the drainage performance of the Taichung Airport runway pavement (one task per agency, totaling two tasks).
-The Taichung Airport by the Air Force Command Headquarters under the Ministry of National Defense and the CAA conduct joint research into the feasibility of installing runway centerline lights (one task per agency, totaling two tasks).
-2. In progress 7 TransAsia Airways, flight GE222 Review the design process of missed approach positions to raise the probability of the pilot visually identifying the runway environment without compromising the minimum barrier interval height.
-December 31, 2022 8 Daily Air, flight DA7507 Review special aerodromes identified as having insufficient runway space to lower the risk of damage from aircraft running off the runway by reinforcing runway flatness, limiting aircraft operation December 31, 2022
+No. Major aviation occurrence Supervision of Safety Recommendations for Transportation (Aviation) Expected date of completion 1 Corporate Jets, flight N998AM Address the uncovered V-shaped trenches and enclosure wall on the north and south sides of runways 09 and 27 of Kaohsiung International Airport.
+December 31, 2026 2 Mandarin Airlines, flight AE369 Review civil aviation airports and, in accordance with international standards, adopt measures to prevent aircraft wheels from colliding with hard, vertical surfaces of objects within the runway area or ditch covers within the flat zones of precision approach runways when sinking into grassy areas.
+December 31, 2026 3-6 Mandarin Airlines, flight AE964 (1) The Air Force Command Headquarters under the Ministry of National Defense and the CAA conduct a joint review and improve the drainage performance of the Taichung Airport runway pavement (one task per agency, totaling two tasks) (2) The Taichung Airport by the Air Force Command Headquarters under the Ministry of National Defense and the CAA conduct joint research into the feasibility of installing runway centerline lights (one task per agency, totaling two tasks) (1) In progress (2) In progress 7 TransAsia Airways, flight GE222 Review the design process of missed approach positions to raise the probability of the pilot visually Completed, to be removed from supervision in 2024

-No. Major aviation occurrence Listed sub-implementation plans Expected date of completion conditions, advising carriers to reinforce training regarding insufficient runway practices for flight crews, and expanding existing runways.
-9 Daily Air, flight DA7511 Strengthen airport hazardous risk assessment and control mechanisms and evaluate the priority levels of airport runway improvement projects.
-For example, prioritize the handling of possible hazards caused by nonfragile objects and open trenches in the runway area as soon as possible to improve runway safety.
-December 31, 2022 10 Apex Flight Academy, flight AFA72 Assess the feasibility of adding receiving bases in regions within the automatic dependence surveillance-broadcast range that are affected by the terrain to improve the dynamic surveillance of low-altitude aircraft.
-December 31, 2023 11 National Airborne Service Corps, flight NA706 Fortify the identification and navigation functions of the runway lights in reconsideration of the needs of nighttime emergency takeoffs and landings at Lanyu Airport, or strengthen nighttime helipad scheduling and operating procedures if runway facilities cannot be improved.
-December 31, 2023 12- 14 Mandarin Airlines, flight AE788 The Air Force Command Headquarters under the Ministry of National Defense and the CAA jointly improve the cross slope of the Taichung Airport runway pavement (one task per agency, totaling two tasks).
-Coordinate and cooperate with the CAA to research the installation of runway centerline lights at Taichung Airport.
-In progress In progress 15 Ultra-light vehicle AJ2199 Evaluate the use of automatic dependent surveillance-broadcast (ADS-B) or other remote identification devices as a management mechanism for real-time location reporting of ultra-light vehicles.
-In progress 16- National 1.
-Enhance flight crew members' In progress
+No. Major aviation occurrence Supervision of Safety Recommendations for Transportation (Aviation) Expected date of completion identifying the runway environment without compromising the minimum barrier interval height.
+8 Apex Flight Academy, flight AFA72 Assess the feasibility of adding receiving bases in regions within the automatic dependence surveillance-broadcast range that are affected by the terrain to improve the dynamic surveillance of low-altitude aircraft.
+March 31, 2024 9-11 Mandarin Airlines, flight AE788 The Air Force Command Headquarters under the Ministry of National Defense and the CAA jointly improve the cross slope of the Taichung Airport runway pavement (one task per agency, totaling two tasks) Coordinate and cooperate with the CAA to research the installation of runway centerline lights at Taichung Airport.
+(1) In progress(2) In progress 12 Ultra-light vehicle AJ2199 Evaluate the use of automatic dependent surveillance-broadcast (ADS-B) or other remote identification devices as a management mechanism for real-time location reporting of ultra-light vehicles.
+In progress 13 Uni Air flight B7-9091 Based on the Civil Aerodrome Design and Operation Standards, review the runway end safety area and declared distances of Nangan Airport, and verify whether the corresponding configurations align with those of other airports.
+Completed, to be removed from supervision in 2024